RohanB13/sasa-bl/index.md

 *rmboyapati@email.wm.edu*

 Hey folks, I'm Rohan Boyapati and I'm super pumped to meet you guys.
 I'm originally from NOVA (classic) and a Junior at W&M, but I'll be graduating in the fall.
 I'm a Bio major and Data Science minor on the premed track (yes I happened to be one of *those* ppl).
-I love chocolate, hate coffee, despise peanut butter, and love Biryani.
+I love chocolate, adore slushies 😋, hate coffee, despise peanut butter, and would die for Biryani.
 I am a sucker for long walks, no seriously I've walked down to the outlets and back, but usually I'll prob be walking to Matoaka.
 My favorite spots on/near campus are probably ISC, Matoaka, and WAWA 😩!!
-I am involved in a few different clubs and activities on campus so definetly reach out and we can chat about any of your interests!
+I am involved in quite a few different clubs, activities, and research on campus so definitely reach out and we can chat about any of your interests!

 ### Sania Shahid